10 engaging examples of white papers that aren’t PDFs

 Two open laptops that show ICIS's white paper.

-It’s presented in a fun style, a bit like a DIY manual: the main colors are black and yellow, and the advice is broken down into 50 key points.
+It’s presented in a fun style, a bit like a DIY manual: the main colours are black and yellow, and the advice is broken down into 50 key points.
 And, as you’d expect from a comms guide, it’s written in a crystal-clear style.

 A desktop, tablet, and smartphone that show RELX's white paper.